Skip to Content

 • Low-risk actions (labeling, archiving)

-• High-frequency triggers (incoming email)
+• High-frequency triggers (processing every incoming email)

-• Workflows that only report to you
+• Workflows that only report information to you

 Autonomous mode can affect many emails quickly.
 Use it for low-risk actions and well-tested workflows.